chapmanb/cloudbiolinux/doc/hacking.md

 The flavor module itsefl sets env.flavor on loading the module (this can only happen once).
 For more examples see the files in ./contrib/flavor.

+== Distribute a VirtualBox

+With vagrant a box can be exported with

+          vagrant package

-== Flavor: add sources
+== Flavor: change default sources (apt, yum, rpm)

+Note: NYI

 BioLinux creates a (default, or edition based) list of package sources.
 These sources can be overridden by the Flavor.rewrite_apt_sources_list method - which should return a new list.

-== Flavor: add packages
+== Flavor: install additional packages

 The primary way of adding new packages is by creating a new main.yaml file, as discussed above in ''Define a flavor''.
 In addition a flavor can define a
 method: BioLinux creates a (default, or edition based) list of packages.
-These sources can be overridden by the Flavor.rewrite_packages_list method - which should return a new list.
-In your Flavor add a function:
+These sources can be overridden by the Flavor.rewrite_config_list method - which should return a new list.

-    def rewrite_packages_list(self, list):
-        list.append('testpackage')
-        return list

 == Flavor: filter packages

-To filter/remove packages from the default list, use rewrite_packages_list, add the following to your Flavor to remove testpackage from the install list:
+To filter/remove packages from the default list, use rewrite_config_list to filter existing meta packages.

-    def rewrite_packages_list(self, list):
-        list.remove('testpackage')
-        return list

 == Flavor: rewrite Ruby gem, Perl CPAN, Python egg, R CRAN lists

-In a similar fashion to rewrite_packages_list there are functions for Ruby, Perl etc. Check the rewrite functions.
-The general idea is that the main Editions define the inclusion of the main languages, and pull in Bio* related packages.
+The function rewrite_config_list also allows rewriting package lists for Ruby, Python, R, Perl etc. The general idea is that the main
+Editions define the inclusion of the main languages, and pull in Bio* related packages.
 To override this behaviour use the rewrite functions, e.g.

-    def rewrite_ruby_gem_list(self, list):
+    def rewrite_config_list(self, name, list):
+      if name == 'ruby':
         return [ 'bio' ]
+      return list

-only allows the BioRuby gem to be installed when adding to main.yaml
+only allows the BioRuby 'bio' gem to be installed.
+This happens at the time your meta main.yaml reads

     libraries:
       - ruby-libs

-which pulls in ruby-libs.yaml.
-We share one ruby-libs.yaml to make sure all editions are up-to-date.
+and pulls in ruby-libs.yaml.
+One ruby-libs.yaml is shared to make sure all editions are up-to-date.
 Likewise for all the other yaml files.
-Your configuration options are at the main.yaml level, and using rewrite methods.
+The configuration options are at the main.yaml (meta-package) level, and by using rewrite methods at Edition and Flavor levels.

 == Flavor: install special software